bufbuild/buf-action/README.md

 ### Skip the breaking change detection step

 By default, the action runs the breaking change detection step on every pull request.
-The input `breaking` is configued to allow skipping the breaking change detection step.
-Add the label `buf skip breaking` to the PR to skip breaking change detection.
+To skip this step, add the label `buf skip breaking` to the PR.
-This can be overrided by setting the input `breaking` to `false`.

 ![Skip breaking changes example](./static/img/skip-breaking-example.png "Skip breaking changes example")